 For this reason, we would like to dive deeper into this matter to offer a better understanding of the new updates.

-DISCLAIMER/UPDATE: Since our Feb 28, 2024 webinar, the FCC has published their update to the Federal Register (March 5, 2024) that established a start date of the rule changes (April 4, 2024) regarding “revocation of consent” from robocalls.
-But the April 4, 2024 start date will only pertain to the parts regarding the one-time text message sent to confirm the revocation request.
-It’s important to note that the other significant amendments, including those concerning the 10 business day period and what constitutes “reasonable means” are delayed “indefinitely”.
-The potential implementation dates for compliance on those requirements now fall into the “stay tuned/to be determined” status in the weeks and months ahead.
+DISCLAIMER/UPDATE: Since our Feb 28, 2024, webinar, the FCC has published its update to the Federal Register (March 5, 2024) that established a start date of the rule changes (April 4, 2024) regarding “revocation of consent” from robocalls.
+But the April 4, 2024, start date will only pertain to the specific aspect regarding the one-time text message sent to confirm the revocation request.
+It’s important to note that the other significant amendments, including those concerning the 10 business days period and what constitutes “reasonable means” will officially be effective on April 11, 2025.

-An overview of the new TCPA revocation of consent rule
+An overview of the new revocation of consent rule

 The 10 business day window